j027/redirectChecker/README.md

 ## 🤖 AI Classification

 The system uses an ONNX-based image classification model to analyze screenshots and determine if a website is a scam.
-The model processes 1280x1280 pixel screenshots with a confidence threshold of 0.7.
-This was created using Ultralytics YOLO, but I'll switch to something else because of the issues I had, it's probably the wrong tool for the job.
+The model processes 1280x1280 pixel screenshots with a confidence threshold of 0.98.
+This is necessary because of a high false positive rate and will be fixed in the future.

 ### Current Limitations
 - **Model accuracy needs improvement**: The current AI model has known accuracy issues that are being addressed